 are chemically dependent, or when parents continue to make adult focused

 rather than child focused decisions.
-Our Parallel Parenting Class, basically
+Our Parallel Coparenting Class, basically

-how both homes can work separately in the best interests of the children
+homes can work separately in the best interests of the children if both

 - High conflict families